lomichael/lomichael/README.md

-### Hi there 👋 I'm a CS student 👨‍🎓 interested in software engineering 💻
+### Hi there 👋 I'm a Computer Science student interested in software engineering 💻